fireship-io/fireship.io/hugo/content/lessons/api-monetization-stripe/index.md

 #    rxdart: 0.20
 ---

-Building a monetized API for a SaaS prodct might seem like a daunting task, but it's actually relatively simple when you bring in tools like Stripe's [Metered Billing](https://stripe.com/docs/billing/subscriptions/metered-billing) feature.
+Building a monetized API for a SaaS product might seem like a daunting task, but it's actually relatively simple when you bring in tools like Stripe's [Metered Billing](https://stripe.com/docs/billing/subscriptions/metered-billing) feature.
 There are 4 main steps in the process:

 1. Create an API
 2. Subscribe a customer to a recurring subscription in Stripe